 To achieve this aim, we expect staff to be excellent role models of our key values of perseverance, respect, cooperation, caring, fairness and independence.
 We expect our pupils to be the embodiment of these values and to adhere at all times to our school rules of:

 In the short journey we have taken so far, we have re-designed our school curriculum we have improved all aspects of safeguarding across school - so that parents can be confident their children will be safe during the school day.
 We have overhauled our assessment systems to give teachers as much diagnostic information as possible and we have worked tirelessly to reduce workload and thus enable teachers to focus on their core purpose of teaching amazing lessons.
-We have also made a number of changes to the school building to provide an environment that supports excellent teaching and we will soon be moving into a new Early Years and Infant building.
+We have also made a number of changes to the school building to provide an environment that supports excellent teaching.
+Recently we moved into our new purpose build early years and key stage one building.

 We are team of honest people who are striving to improve things each day and are always ready to listen to constructive ideas of how to improve further.

 I hope that you enjoy our website and that it gives you a flavour of what our school is about.